jeroenr/gnip-rule-validator/README.md

 U+FF00 -- U+FF03
 U+FF05 -- U+FF0F
 ```
+## Support more operators
+I chose to support only generic (available across all sources) operators.
+If you want to support source specific operators, just add them to the *src/main/resources/operators* file.

 ## Contributing
 Pull requests are always welcome

 Not sure if that typo is worth a pull request?
 Found a bug and know how to fix it?
 Do it!
 We will appreciate it.
 Any significant improvement should be documented as a [GitHub issue](https://github.com/jeroenr/gnip-rule-validator/issues) before anybody starts working on it.